johnwargo/random-errors-11ty/src/posts/2020/2020-09-24-ionic-capacitor-configuration.md

 ---
-  layout: post
+tag: post
 title: Ionic Capacitor Electron Window Configuration
-  tags: [Electron, Capacitor]
 categories: [Ionic Framework]
-  comments: true
+date: 2020-09-24
 ---

 I'm working on a new app for desktop PCs; since I want to deploy to Windows and macOS, I decided not to go the native route, but instead look for an alternative approach.
 Since I've done so much Ionic development lately, and the app I want to deploy to desktops already exists in Ionic, I decided to use [Ionic](https://ionicframework.com/), [Capacitor](https://capacitorjs.com/) and [Capacitor-Community Electron](https://capacitor-community-electron-docs-site.vercel.app/) for my app.